xamqpx/google-form-to-calendar/README.md

 Generates calendar events from Google Form entries.
-- In this specific case, reservation requests for several vehicles are processed at once, and are either denied or turned into calendar events.
+- In this specific case, reservation requests for several vehicles (each through their own Google Form) are processed at once, and are either denied or turned into calendar events.

 REQUIREMENTS:
 - One existing Google Sheet connected to several Google Forms.
 First sheet must be the master sheet (not linked to any form); last sheet must be a completely empty worksheet.
 Order between first and last is irrelevant.